Background pattern

 A single dose of 10 mg is recommended, which can be repeated up to three times a day.

-The maximum duration of treatment is 5 days.
+The maximum treatment duration is 5 days.

-The recommended dose is 0.1 to 0.15 mg/kg of body weight, which can be repeated up to three times a day, taken orally.
+The recommended dose is 0.1 to 0.15 mg/kg body weight, which can be repeated up to three times a day, taken orally.

 Age